simonesilvestroni/m2m-website/_sounddesign/console-game-ruff-trigger.md

 In 2017 I wrote an autobiographical concept album where a few songs were made of [unused music](/blog/skinny-kid-song-backstory/) from the Playstos years.
 Initially conceived as a theatrical piece, it rekindled my passion for audio-visual narration prompting me to **go back to game audio**.

 While I updated my skills by studying Wwise, FMOD and their relation with major game engines, I got to work as a [sound designer for Paris-based Amuse Animations](/work/sound-design/car-city-cartoon/).

+## Reviews

+> When passion goes beyond working duties… here’s Simone.
+Addiction and reliability are two great details you can't easily find nowadays in a professional and he gets both.
+> <cite>— **Jean Claude Nouchy**, [Houdini FX technical director and trainer](http://www.visualcortexlab.com/showreel/)</cite>

+> Great co-worker!
+Very careful, serious and responsible, never superficial.
+Good webmaster with wide knowledge of the Apple world, the Adobe software and all that’s connected to audio engineering.
+Highly recommended.
+> <cite>— **Daniele Pieroni**, [Senior Game Developer Relations Engineer at Intel Corporation](https://www.linkedin.com/in/danielepieroni/)</cite>

+> Simone is a very talented web designer and audio composer.
+He pays a lot of attention to quality and detail, and he’s always willing to improve his wide array of skills.
+Definitely a pleasure to work with.
+> <cite>— **Michele Sandroni**, [Technical Artist at Bosch Rexroth AG](https://www.linkedin.com/in/michelesandroni/){:target="_blank" rel="noopener"}</cite>

 <div class="text-center my-5 py-5">
   <a class="btn btn-lg btn-m2m btn-m2m-cta py-3 px-4 fw-bold" href="/contact/" title="Hire me"><span class="text-uppercase fs-4">🔗 <strong>Hire me</strong></span></a>